aiguardrail/collar-langchain/README.md

 ---

+## Paid Tier (x402)

+For high-volume agent traffic, Collar exposes an x402 payment endpoint at `POST /api/x402/analyze` — **$0.01 USDG per call** on Robinhood Chain, no signup required.
+See the [x402 discovery document](https://backendai-x4m1.onrender.com/.well-known/x402.json).

+---

 ## Configuration

 The package talks to the public Collar MCP endpoint by default.
-If you are self-hosting Collar, override the base URL:
+To self-host Collar, override the base URL:

 ```python
 import langchain_collar.tools as tools